Children's Wellness Tree

 How to Avoid Getting the Stomach Flu

-Sometimes kids can get stomach aches from eating too fast, having too much candy, sugar, or junk food, running or playing too soon after eating, etc. Stomach aches are no fun, but even worse is a bug I want to talk about today.
+Sometimes kids can get stomach aches from eating too fast, having too much candy, sugar, or junk food, or from running or playing too soon after eating.
+Stomach aches are no fun, but even worse is a bug I want to talk about today.

 • Stay hydrated so your body can eliminate toxins.